kyuupichan/kcpp/README.rst

 =================================================

-There are several publicly available preprocessors, usually written in C or C++, and most claim to be standards conforming, but in reality are not, particularly when it comes to corner cases or more recent features like processing generic UTF-8 source and handling the details of UCNs.
-None of them make an effort at high-quality, consistent diagnostics and I do not like their codebases.
+There are several publicly available preprocessors, usually written in C or C++, and most claim to be standards conforming.
+In reality they are not, particularly when it comes to the very many corner cases, or implementing more recent features like processing generic UTF-8 source, __VA_OPT__, and handling the details of UCNs.
+None make an effort at high-quality diagnostics and their codebases do not appeal as something to build on.

-To my surprise about three Python preprocessors exist as well, but from what I could see don't take efficiency, diagnostics or standards conformace seriously, and had other goals such as visualization (cpip is a cool example of this).
+To my surprise about three Python preprocessors exist as well, but from what I could see they have similar defects to their C and C++ counterparts, and have other goals such as visualization (cpip is a cool example of this).
 They don't appear to be actively maintained.

-I invite you to compare the expression parsing and evaluation code of other preprocessors with expressions.py.
+I invite you to compare the code of other preprocessors with that of kcpp.

 Goals
 =====

-I want this project to be a standards-conforming and efficient (to the extent possible in Python) preprocessor that provides extremely high quality diagnostics and is retargetable (in the compiler sense).
+This project shall develop a standards-conforming and efficient (to the extent possible in Python) preprocessor that provides high quality diagnostics that is host and target independent (in the compiler sense).
 The code should be clean and easy to understand - good examples are kcpp's diagnostics subsystem, and expression parser and evaluator.

-Equally, it should be seen as a "reference implementation" that can be easily transcoded to a clean and efficient C or C++ implementation by a decent programmer of those languages.
-Such an implementation should be on at least on a par with the code of Clang or GCC for performance and quality, but shorter and easier to understand.
+Equally, it should be a "reference implementation" that can be easily transcoded to a clean and efficient C or C++ implementation by a decent programmer of those languages.
+There is no reason such an implementation cannot be on at least on a par with Clang or GCC for performance and quality, and at the same time more compact and easier to understand.

 Some design choices I have made (such as treating source files as binary rather than as Python Unicode strings, and not using Python's built-in Unicode support) are because those things don't exist in C and C++.
 I want it to be fairly easy to translate the Python code directly translate to C or C++ equivalents.

-I intend do such a transcoding, probably to C++, once the code is mostly complete.
+I probably will do such a transcoding to C++ once the Python code is mostly complete and cleaned up.
 This will be later in 2025 as part of my goal of learning C++ properly.

 Features that are essentially complete
 ======================================

-The following are bascially done and fully working, modulo small cleanups and
+The following are bascially done and fully working, modulo small cleanups and improvements, to the C++23 specifications:
-improvements:

 - lexing
+- macro expansion, including __VA_OPT__ and whitespace correctness
+- predefined and built-in macros
 - interpretation of literals
 - expression parsing
 - expression evaluation
-- object-like macro expansion
-- display of macro expansion stack in diagnostics
-- conversion of Unicode character names to codepoints (based on the ideas described by cor3ntin at https://cor3ntin.github.io/posts/cp_to_name/, but I implemented some ideas of my own to achieve even tighter compaction; see unicode/cp_name_db.py)
+- conversion of Unicode character names to codepoints.
+I implemented the Python code based on the ideas described by cor3ntin at https://cor3ntin.github.io/posts/cp_to_name/, but added some ideas and improvements of my own to achieve 20+% tighter compaction - see unicode/cp_name_db.py.
+- display of the macro expansion stack in diagnostics with precise caret locations and range highlights
-- the basic diagnostic framework.
+- the diagnostic framework.
 Colourized output to a Unicode terminal is supported, as are translations (none provided!).
 The framework could be hooked up to an IDE.